 In this article, we will expose you to how to add a filter in excel.
-This article covers what is the filter, how to apply the filter, how to work with them, and what are the things we need to vary when we work with the filter option.
+This article covers what the filter is, how to apply the filter, how to work with them, and what are the things we need to vary when we work with the filter option.

 Filter, as the name suggests, is used to filtering the data as per the criteria are given.
 We can filter out a particular set of data from the huge database and remove all other elements of the data.
-For example, if you have city-wise sale data then by applying filter we can filter only “Bangalore” city-data.
+For example, if you have city-wise sale data, then by applying a filter, we can filter only “Bangalore” city-data.

 Filter Options in Excel

-Firstly take into consideration of below data set.
+Firstly take into consideration the below data set.

 Method 1: Apply Filter from FILTER Option under HOME tab

 Under the HOME tab, we have a FILTER option.
-Probably you have not noticed this much.
+You probably have not noticed this much.

-Step 1: First, select the data and click on FILTER option under the editing section.
+Step 1: First, select the data and click on the FILTER option under the editing section.

 Step 2: As soon as you click on the filter option.
 It will apply the Filter to the selected data range.

 As we can see, a small drop-down kind of arrow is the filter.